FoghornTherapeutics/FHT-XChrom/README.md

 It also populated a third table with the list of all the geneset that include that selected genes.
 This table could be used for the the second tab, the pathway level.

+### Tab 2: Gene Set/Pathway level

+In this analysis, we introduce the [Gene Set Enrichment Analysis (GSEA)](https://www.gsea-msigdb.org/gsea/index.jsp).
+It identifies sets of genes that are collectively up- or downregulated in RNAseq data.
+The Normalized Enrichment Score (NES) indicates how positively or negatively shifted a pathway is relative to randomly selected genes in a ranked list of all genes.

 From the left panel, you can select a gene set collection for the second tab.
 It populates the dropdown menu below with the list of pathways in that collection.
 This selected pathway is repesented in the scatter plot in the main panel in orange.
 Each point represents a geneset/pathway.
 Again the y-axis corresponds to the change in gene expression.
 It is the weighted p-value NES, i.e. -log10(pval) * NES.
 The x-axis represents the change in open chromatin.
 It is the average logFC from any significant ATAC peaks proximal to pathway genes weighted by the number of significant genes, i.e., avg(ATAC logFC) * log10(nb of sig genes).